saamerm/DotNet-GoogleSheet-Swift-LocalizationsAppender/README.md

 - Then every time you have to add translation, just update lines 19 & 20, & hit play if using Visual Studio or execute `dotnet run` on VS Code

 Voilà!
 You should see the required translations show up correctly in the right Localizable.strings file

+## Steps to use this:

+1. Add the English Copy of the translation

+- Go to the [translations Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ocn1WHA4--EabfJ2eEZwZjz4orCIKo18rawDiJCZVYs/edit#gid=1560650986), to the `RawData-DontEdit` sheet and go to the row above the cell that says "ABOVE THIS."
+- Add the English text you need to be translated into Column B of that row.
+If you don't have permissions to make changes to the file, ask [Saamer mansoor](mailto:i@saamer.me) for access
+- Optionally add a descripition in Column A,
+- The translation will be auto generated, if not copy and paste the formula from the cell above it

+2. Generating the right format
+- Go to the `Need Help Here` sheet and go to the row above the cell that says "ABOVE THIS.", then paste the entire row with only values, using Edit->Paste special->Values only.
+If you need some one to verify the translation is correct/verify translation, this is where they would make changes
+- Once all the translations are validated, then go to the `CodeConverter-DontEdit` sheet.
+Make sure all the rows have new values now and are populate, if not copy and paste the formula from the cell above it.
+Note down the first and last row numbers of the new translations

+3. Adding all the translation automatically
+- Clone this GitHub repo if you haven't already.
+- Make sure you have [https://dotnet.microsoft.com/en-us/](dotnet) installed, and that you can access it from your terminal
+- You can get the filePath & googleUrl from Saamer Mansoor
+- Then line 24 & 25 should contain the first and last row numbers from the step above in 2.
+- Save all and view your changes in your Git client before committing

 ### Screenshots